 However, the dust soon settled after this uprising and the testing industry became more powerful than ever.
 The National Education Association has completely changed its stand and now “recognizes the need for periodic comprehensive testing for evaluation and diagnosis of student progress.”22 This is no wonder, says Dr. Thomas Armstrong, since it would have taken a major miracle to eliminate testing.23

 Today, voices for the elimination of standardized tests are few.
 One is Linda S. Siegel, professor in the Department of Educational Psychology and Special Education at the University of British Columbia in Vancouver, Canada.
-She proposes that we abandon the IQ test in the analysis of the LD child.
-According to most definitions — although they are not conclusive — intelligence is made up of the skills of logical reasoning, problem solving, critical thinking, and adaptation.24 This scenario seems reasonable, until one examines the content of IQ tests.
+She proposed that we abandon the IQ test in the analysis of the learning-disabled child.
+According to most definitions — although they are not conclusive — intelligence is made up of the skills of logical reasoning, problem-solving, critical thinking, and adaptation.24 This scenario seems reasonable until one examines the content of IQ tests.
 The definition of intelligence, as is operationalized in all IQ tests, includes virtually no skills that can be identified in terms of the definitions of intelligence.
 To support her statement, Siegel gives a detailed analysis of the subtests of the Wechsler Intelligence Scale for Children-Revised (WISC-R).
-This IQ test is composed of Verbal and Performance sections, and is nearly always used in LD diagnosis.
+This IQ test is composed of Verbal and Performance sections, and is nearly always used in learning disabilities (LD) diagnoses.
 In each subtest of the Verbal scale, performance is in varying degrees dependent on specific knowledge, vocabulary, expressive language and memory skills, while in the Performance scale, visual-spatial abilities, fine motor coordination, perceptual skills, and in some subtests speed, are essential for scoring.25 As Siegel rightly points out, IQ tests measure, for the most part, what a person has learned, not what he or she is capable of doing in the future (his potential).26

 In another study, Ysseldyke et al. examined the extent to which professionals were able to differentiate learning-disabled students from ordinary low achievers by examining patterns of scores on psychometric measures.
 Subjects were 65 school psychologists, 38 special-education teachers, and a “naive” group of 21 university students enrolled in programs unrelated to education or psychology.
 Provided with forms containing information on 41 test or subtest scores (including the WISC-R IQ test) of nine school-identified LD students and nine non-LD students, judges were instructed to indicate which students they believed were learning disabled and which were non-learning disabled.33